Alezco/awesome-links/README.md

 - How Web Content Can Affect Power Usage: https://webkit.org/blog/8970/how-web-content-can-affect-power-usage/
 - The CSS Best Practices to Follow and the Bad Habits to Avoid: https://medium.com/@hossam.hilal0/the-css-best-practices-to-follow-and-the-bad-habits-to-avoid-63230079ddc5
 - Branchless programming: https://dev.to/jobinrjohnson/branchless-programming-does-it-really-matter-20j4
+- 70% of the Carbon Footprint Caused by Ads and Stats: https://marmelab.com/blog/2022/01/17/media-websites-carbon-emissions.html

 # 🌐 Websites
 ## ⌨ Javascript